nerdocs/conjunto/docs/usage/settings.md

 Conjunto provides a few fields in `AbstractSettings`:

 * site_name: A machine readable site name, like "conjunto"
-* site_title: The human readable site name, like "Conjunto" - this is used as `<title>` meta tag, and can be used on your starting page, e.g. in a hero.
+* site_title: The human-readable site name, like "Conjunto" - this is used as `<title>` meta tag, and can be used on your starting page, e.g. in a hero.
 * site_description: A short description, which e.g. could be displayed on your starter page in a hero.
 * maintenance_mode: boolean.
 Self-explanatory.